leoebfolsom/leoebfolsom.github.io/README.md

 git push origin HEAD^:name-of-branch
 ```

-### Push all but the most recent commit AND simultaneously create a new remote branch (and a new PR)
+### Push all but the most recent commit and create remote branch with those commits

 ```
 git push origin HEAD^:name-of-branch